-We have audited the financial statements of Lincoln Electric System, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise Lincoln Electric System's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Lincoln Electric System, as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise Lincoln Electric System's basic financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Lincoln Electric System, as of December 31, 2023, and the changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Lincoln Electric System, as of December 31, 2024, and the changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.